All Episodes

 I think the evidence was there.

-I think you there was actually you could point to several uh facts that show that she had specific intent uh to do this, and one of those would be setting up a private email server in the first place.
+I think there was actually, you could point to several facts that show that she had specific intent to do this.

 In other words, that was designed to circumvent congressional oversight.

-Top secret classified documents, special access program documents on a computer server in a mom and pop shop bathroom closet.
+Top secret classified documents, special access program documents on a computer server in a mom-and-pop shop bathroom closet.

-Uh erasing nearly thirty-three thousand emails, some top secret, isn't that a violation of the law?
+Isn't that a violation of the law?

 Aren't these felonies?

-I I think they absolutely are, and I think that you know the fact that um Cheryl uh Cheryl Mills, I'm sorry, but the fact that uh the Attorney General Loretta Lynch at the time um, you know, acted in the way she did uh when the decision was going to be made and and sort of burned herself with her tarmac meeting with Bill Clinton and then put it all on the FBI uh Do you have any doubt that Hillary Clinton committed felonies?
+And I think that, you know, the fact that Cheryl, Cheryl Mills, I'm sorry, but the fact that the Attorney General Loretta Lynch at the time, you know, acted in the way she did when the decision was going to be made and sort of burned herself with her tarmac meeting with Bill Clinton and then put it all on the FBI.

-No, not based on the evidence we know and what we've seen.
+No, not based on the evidence we know and what we've seen, there is no doubt that she violated the missing and mishandled classified information.

 And that would be a felony.